-The comment about commission-only salespeople and its relationship to independent advice seems to target contingent recruiters since, by and large, they work on commission, but I’m asserting that it is valid for retained and corporate recruiters as well.
+Comments about commission-only salespeople and their relationship to independent advice seem to target contingent recruiters since, by and large, they work on commission.
+But I’m asserting that it is valid for retained and corporate recruiters as well.
 No recruiter, whether agency or corporate, is able to provide totally independent advice.

-Contingent recruiters get paid only if they close a deal.
+Contingent recruiters get paid only if they close a deal (like realtors).
 Retained recruiters are on commission too even though they are paid part of their commission up front.
 This means they have clients to answer to.
 Corporate recruiters have job openings they are responsible for filling.

 Let’s look at the definition of the words “independent” and “advice”:

 Advice: recommendation regarding a decision or course of conduct

 When these words are combined they don’t make much sense.
 How can a recruiter make a recommendation to a candidate that doesn’t require or rely on something?
 We all have opinions and ideas that shape us, and consequently the advice we provide, about how things should go; hence, we can’t be completely impartial.

 All recruiters have certain pressures to close deals, and these pressures impact how they interact with candidates, clients, and employers; but the bottom line is that the best and most successful recruiters work very hard to be impartial.

 Qualities of a successful recruiter